 Pros#

-- No planning required
+- Zero planning required — just show up

-- Comfortable transport
+- Comfortable transport (most buses have decent legroom)

 Cons#

-- Very long day
+- Very, very long day

-- Limited time at Meteora
+- Limited time at Meteora itself

 Meteora Full-Day Tour from Athens